-From Monday’s inbox…
+From Tuesday’s inbox…

 Email not displaying correctly?
 View it in your browser.

 Spring is Here!